Brief Bio

 Research

-Our group studies computer vision and machine learning.
-By training machines to observe and interact with their surroundings, we aim to create robust and versatile models for perception.
-We often investigate visual models that capitalize on large amounts of unlabeled data and transfer across tasks and modalities.
+By training machines to observe and interact with their surroundings, our research aims to create robust and versatile models for perception.
+Our lab often investigates visual models that capitalize on large amounts of unlabeled data and transfer across tasks and modalities.
 Other interests include scene dynamics, sound and language and beyond, interpretable models, and perception for robotics.

 PhD Students and Postdocs